-Which bodies are responsible for rulemaking and enforcing
+Which bodies are responsible for rulemaking and enforcing the rules on IPOs?

 Switzerland is not a member of the EU or the EEA.
 Accordingly, the EU Prospectus Directive and other EU regulations relating to IPOs are not applicable to IPOs conducted in Switzerland.